strapdata/elassandra-operator/docs/source/multi-dc.rst

 The Kubernetes CoreDNS is used for two reasons:

 * Resolve DNS name of you DNS zone from inside the Kubernetes cluster using DNS forwarders.
-* Reverse resolution of the broadcast Elassandra public IP addresses to Kubernetes nodes private IP required by the AddressTranslator of the Cassandra driver.
+* Reverse resolution of the broadcast Elassandra public IP addresses to Kubernetes nodes private IP.

 You can deploy the CodeDNS custom configuration with the strapdata coredns-forwarder HELM chart to basically install (or replace) the coredns-custom configmap, and restart coreDNS pods.